HataluliRandima/RestAPI_Phoenix/our_first_api/Notes_video.md

 cowboy -- is a web server written in Erlang that handles all connections and processes any incoming and outgoing requests.

 Jason: is a sper fast json parser and generator which we will use to handle our json.

+STEPS

+1. create router.ex file
+   - Then put plugs on scope on router file
+        (use Plug.Router ) we installed it using that dependency with plug cowboy.